-The Cable Area is located in the heart of the 858,400 acre Chequamegon (think "sha wom again"!)
+The Cable Area is located in the heart of the 858,400 acre Chequamegon (pronounced "sha-wom again"!)
 National Forest.
-You'll fall in love with this pristine environment that is home to an abundance of wildlife, clean air and an unhurried pace of life that will captivate you.
-View the clear brilliant blue skies of day, the spectacular sunsets and the millions of stars illuminating the nights.
+You'll fall in love with this pristine environment that is home to an abundance of wildlife, clean air, and an unhurried pace of life that will captivate you.
+Here you can view the clear brilliant blue skies of day and the spectacular sunsets and the millions of stars illuminating the nights.
 The entire forest is open to the public for four seasons of adventure and exploration.
-County maps are available at the chamber of commerce which shows the national forest land.
+County maps are available at the Chamber of Commerce which shows the National Forest land.

 Summer's months blossom into a wide range of landscape and recreational activity.
 Fishing for all ages is enjoyed by many, as well as water activities on thousands of acres of lakes, rivers, and streams.
-There are hundreds of miles of nature trails for hiking and on/off road biking; plus many area campgrounds, public boat landings, and places to canoe.
+There are hundreds of miles of nature trails for hiking and on/off road biking; plus many area campgrounds, public boat landings, places to canoe, and ATV.

-There's just something about Chequamegon National Forest when you witness mother natures stunning display of autumn colors!
+There's just something about Chequamegon National Forest when you witness Mother Nature’s stunning display of autumn colors!
 Whether you're driving, hiking, or mountain biking, you will experience a paradise of the most spectacular array of colors imaginable on the fall color tours.
-The Great Divide Scenic Byway, is a striking 29-mile route that takes motorists through the National Forest, viewing the magnificent colors, wildlife and breathtaking nature that our area is known for.
-We guarantee you will want to do more than just look.
-There is also public hunting in the national forest for small game, deer, & bear and excellent fishing on area lakes and rivers in the forest!
+The Great Divide Scenic Byway, a striking 29-mile route that takes motorists through the National Forest, viewing the magnificent colors, wildlife and breathtaking nature that our area is known for.
+We guarantee you will want to do more than just look!
+There is also public hunting in the National Forest for small game, deer, and bear.
+Don’t forget about the excellent fishing on area lakes and rivers in the forest!